penk/mkxpud/README.markdown

 	[recipe]
 	# packages and files to be included into rootfs

+	[opt]
+	# packages and files that will be generated aside rootfs

 	[action]
 	# the command that will be executed after rootfs created